 Culture : used and valued in the vinification of the Côtes de Gascogne wines

 Folle Blanche- was called "piquepoult"

-Historical grape variety for Armagnac - dominated the vineyards before its destruction by phylloxera in 1878.
+Historical grape variety for Armagnac - Cultivated in the vineyards before its destruction by phylloxera in 1878.

-Eaux-de-vie : produces fine and often floral eaux-de-vie with great elegance
+Eaux-de-vie : produces fine and floral eaux-de-vie with great elegance

 Culture : Its cultivation on rootstock is more difficult and it is quite rare- Represents a small area.

 The Armagnac production remains an artisanal process involving three steps :

 • The aging